 Design, operation, and maintenance are critical factors in achieving safe and reliable performance of any system.
 Foremost for achieving safety of BAHXs in pressurized oxygen boiling applications is the use of good engineering design, operation, and maintenance practices that attempt to eliminate ignition sources and mechanisms.
-AIGA 056/08 describes the practices that have been successfully applied to these plants [2].
+AIGA 056 describes the practices that have been successfully applied to these plants [2].
+The design parameters should be combined with an operation system to result in the necessary layers of protection required for the safety robustness in ASU operation consistent with manufacturer's and/or operator's practices.